paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 Well, they certainly were for Hayden!
 We used them in different ways.

-One of his favorites was to simply pull out each cup when they’re stacked inside each other.
+One of his favorites was to simply **pull out each cup when they’re stacked inside each other**.

 ![Measuring cups stacked up](/img/screen-shot-2022-10-07-at-10.14.56-am.png)

-He also loved to knock them over when I’d stack them up like a tower.
+He also loved to knock them over when I’d **stack them up like a tower**.

 ![](/img/screen-shot-2022-10-07-at-10.15.49-am.png)

-It’s also fun to put a ball in each cup, and have him pull the ball out of the cup.
+It’s also fun to **put a ball in each cup**, and have him pull the ball out of the cup.

 He’d also use the handle to dump the ball, causing it to roll.
 Then, he’d want to chase after it!

 ![Hide and seek with measuring cups](/img/img_9264.jpeg)

-And, of course, there’s “hide and seek.”
-Hide a ball under each cup and have baby find them.
+And, of course, there’s **“hide and seek.”** Hide a ball under each cup and have baby find them.

 #### **Suggested Items**: